Romiplostim interacts in the following cases:

 In adult clinical trials, romiplostim treatment was discontinued in 4 of the 271 patients because of bone marrow reticulin deposition.
 In 6 additional patients reticulin was observed upon bone marrow biopsy.

-In an ongoing paediatric clinical trial, of the subjects with an evaluable on-study bone marrow biopsy, 5 out of 27 subjects (18.5%) developed increased reticulin in cohort 1 and 2 out of 4 subjects (50.0%) developed increased reticulin in cohort 2.
+In a paediatric clinical trial, of the subjects with an evaluable on-study bone marrow biopsy, 5 out of 27 subjects (18.5%) developed increased reticulin at year 1 after exposure to romiplostim (cohort 1) and 17 out of 36 subjects (47.2%) developed increased reticulin at year 2 after exposure to romiplostim (cohort 2).
 However, no subject showed any bone marrow abnormalities that were inconsistent with an underlying diagnosis of ITP at baseline or on-treatment.

 In paediatric studies, the incidence of binding antibodies to romiplostim at any time was 9.6% (27/282).
 Of the 27 subjects, 2 subjects had pre-existing binding non-neutralising romiplostim antibodies at baseline.
 Additionally, 2.8% (8/282) developed neutralising antibodies to romiplostim.
 A total of 3.9% (11/282) subjects had binding antibodies to TPO at any time during romiplostim treatment.
 Of these 11 subjects, 2 subjects had pre-existing binding non-neutralising antibodies to TPO.
 One subject (0.35%) had a weakly positive postbaseline result for neutralising antibodies against TPO while on study (consistently negative for anti-romiplostim antibodies) with a negative result at baseline.
 The subject showed a transient antibody response for neutralising antibodies against TPO, with a negative result at the subject’s last timepoint tested within the study period.